loader-logo

 Metabolism and Energy

-The energy released during catabolic reactions, particularly in the breakdown of glucose during respiration, is stored in the molecule adenosine triphosphate (ATP).
+Catabolic reactions, particularly the breakdown of glucose during respiration, store the released energy in the molecule adenosine triphosphate (ATP).
 ATP is like a charged battery, holding onto energy until the cell needs it.

 When the cell needs energy—for example, to contract a muscle or send a nerve impulse—ATP is broken down, releasing the stored energy and changing into adenosine diphosphate (ADP).
 The energy used in this process powers the cell’s activities.
-Later, ADP can be recharged back into ATP during catabolic reactions, ready to store more energy for future use.
+Later, catabolic reactions recharge ADP back into ATP, preparing it to store more energy for future use.

 Metabolic Rate